 Fes comprises of three main areas.
 The medina is the Old City and is the iconic maze of winding streets and alleyways.
 Mellah or the Middle Town is the Jewish Quarter, and the Ville Nouvelle (New Town) continues to develop today.

-The medina is known as Fes el Bali.
+The Medina is known as Fes el Bali.
 It is one of the best-preserved old towns of the Islamic world, listed as a UNESCO World Heritage Site.

 A brief history of Fes and the Rif Mountain region of Morocco